ID1010TERROR/Logic-Study/KnightsNKnaves.md

 A very special island is inhabited only by knights and knaves.
 Knights always tell the truth, and knaves always lie.

 1. You meet two inhabitants: Zoey and Mel.
 Zoey tells you that Mel is a knave.
 Mel says, “Neither Zoey nor I are knaves.”
-A. Mel is a knight and Zoey is a knave

 2. You meet two inhabitants: Peggy and Zippy.
 Peggy tells you that “of Zippy and I, exactly one is a knight'.
 Zippy tells you that only a knave would say that Peggy is a knave.